Takeomark/hello-world/README.md

 # hello-world
-I am learning about Github
+I am learning about Github.
+I am learning how to code in Python.
+Today is my first day.